engagebay/restapi/README.md

 | URL  | String |
 | PHONE  | String |

-Here is an example properties JSON with all custom field types:
+Below is an example properties JSON with all custom field types:
 ```
 "properties": [{
 		"name": "Number Field",